artdevgame/budgie/README.md

 A simple personal budgeting tool, inspired by [YNAB](https://www.youneedabudget.com/).

+🚧 Work is in progress / under construction.
+This is a hobby project and I'm only working on it occassionally.
+You're welcome to browse the code and follow along but it won't be complete for a while.

 ## Why?

 I love YNAB and have used the desktop version for years.
 At some point in the past they moved their business model over to a subscription service.
 I didn't see the value of switching as I had all the features I required in their original version.